Are you wondering what are the effective DIY methods to clean burnt milk off your stovetop? If yes, then this guide is for you.

-5. Clean burnt milk off stove with a toothbrush and dish soap
+5. Clean burnt milk off the stove with a toothbrush and dish soap

 Dish soap is another natural cleaner that can help remove burnt milk from your stovetop.
 Mix a few drops of dish soap into warm water and use it to scrub the stained area with a toothbrush.
 Rinse well with clean water afterward.

 This method works best for stainless steel surfaces since dish soap has no acid in it and should be safe for use on non-stainless steel surfaces as well.

 6. Clean burnt milk off the stove with a melamine sponge

 You can use a melamine sponge to clean burnt milk off the stove.
 This is a good alternative to using sandpaper or steel wool, which can scratch the surface of your stove and make it look worse than it already is.
 Simply rub the sponge over the burnt spot until it is clean.

 The melamine sponge will not damage the surface of your stove, so you can use this method again and again without fear of damaging your appliance.

 Milk can burn, but not in the same way as other food.
 Milk indeed contains some sugars and proteins, but these are water-soluble and won’t ignite.
 However, milk can certainly start to smoke if it overheats.
 Milk is a good insulator, so it doesn’t heat up fast.